-In case you’ve been out of the loop and need a quick refresher, user experience design (UX) refers to the process of designing software, apps, materials, etc. based on the feedback received from an array of customers.
-Given that we now live in a world in which finding ways to cater to customers is vital to the success of your business, UX design is a forward-thinking way to attract and maintain your customers.
-That being said, let’s take a look at how UX design is helping to pave the way for other innovative digital products.
+In case you need a quick refresher, user experience design (UX) refers to the process of designing software, apps, materials, etc. based on the feedback received from an array of customers.
+Given that we live in a world in which finding ways to cater to customers is vital to the success of your business, UX design is a forward-thinking way to attract and maintain your customers.
+Let’s take a look at how UX design is helping to pave the way for other innovative digital products.

 A More Interactive Existence